masagrator/Status-Monitor-Overlay/docs/modes.md

 If line is within rounding error of graph line, it's colored.
 Average FPS must be between -0.05 and +0.04 of graph line target FPS.
 So for 30 FPS it's between 29.95 - 30.04 FPS.
 For 43 FPS it's 42.95 - 43.04 FPS.
 If it's in 30 or 60 FPS rounding error range, it's green.
 Any other FPS graph target is purple.

-You can move counter to the bottom or top of the screen by pressing ZR + R + D-Pad Up/Down.
+You can move graph to the bottom or top of the screen by pressing ZR + R + D-Pad Up/Down.

 Mode available only with SaltyNX installed.